Howard Hawks: Entering films (1916–1925)

-Howard Hawks's interest and passion for aviation led him to many important experiences and acquaintances.
+Howard Hawks' interest and passion for aviation led him to many important experiences and acquaintances.
 In 1916, Hawks met Victor Fleming, a Hollywood cinematographer who had been an auto mechanic and early aviator.
 Hawks had begun racing and working on a Mercer race car—bought for him by his grandfather C.W.
 Howard—during his 1916 summer vacation in California.
 He allegedly met Fleming when the two men raced on a dirt track and caused an accident.
-This meeting led to Hawks's first job in the film industry, as a prop boy on the Douglas Fairbanks film In Again, Out Again (on which Fleming was employed as the cinematographer) for Famous Players–Lasky.
-According to Hawks, a new set needed to be built quickly when the studio's set designer was unavailable, so Hawks volunteered to do the job himself, much to Fairbanks's satisfaction.
+This meeting led to Hawks' first job in the film industry, as a prop boy on the Douglas Fairbanks film In Again, Out Again (on which Fleming was employed as the cinematographer) for Famous Players–Lasky.
+According to Hawks, a new set needed to be built quickly when the studio's set designer was unavailable, so Hawks volunteered to do the job himself, much to Fairbanks' satisfaction.
 He was next employed as a prop boy and general assistant on an unspecified film directed by Cecil B. DeMille.
 (Hawks never named the film in later interviews, and DeMille made roughly five films in that time period).
 By the end of April 1917, Hawks was working on Cecil B. DeMille's The Little American.
 Hawks worked on Marshall Neilan's The Little Princess, starring Mary Pickford.
 According to Hawks, Neilan did not show up to work one day, so the resourceful Hawks offered to direct a scene himself, to which Pickford consented.
 Hawks began directing at age 21 after he and cinematographer Charles Rosher filmed a double exposure dream sequence Pickford.

 Hawks worked with Pickford and Neilan again on Amarilly of Clothes-Line Alley before joining the United States Army Air Service.
-Hawks's military records were destroyed in the 1973 Military Archive Fire, so the only account of his military service is his own.
-According to Hawks, he spent 15 weeks in basic training at the University of California in Berkeley where he was trained to be a squadron commander in the Air Service.
+Hawks' military records were destroyed in the 1973 Military Archive Fire, so the only account of his military service is his own.
+According to Hawks, he spent 15 weeks in basic training at the University of California, Berkeley where he was trained to be a squadron commander in the Air Service.
 When Pickford visited Hawks at basic training, his superior officers were so impressed by the appearance of the celebrity that they promoted him to flight instructor and sent him to Texas to teach new recruits.
 Bored by this work, Hawks attempted to secure a transfer during the first half of 1918 and was eventually sent to Fort Monroe, Virginia.
 The Armistice was signed in November of that year, and Hawks was discharged as a Second Lieutenant without having seen active duty.